 Note that if you have a long paper (>8 pages), you may not be able to go through everything in a typical hour-long session.
 If you have time, you are welcome to reserve two hours in a row to discuss longer papers, or return for multiple sessions.

-Log into our online registration system to reserve a session during the Writing Center’s regularly scheduled hours.
-The first time you use the service you will need to register, which you can do via the link above or directly here.
-Once you have registered, sign in to the system and you will see the current Writing Center Schedule.
+Log into our Online Appointment System to reserve a session during scheduled Writing Center hours.
+The first time, you will need to register, which you can do via the link above or directly here.
+Once you have registered, sign in to the system and you will see the Writing Center Schedule for the next week (you can scroll ahead to see future weeks).
 Click on any open (white) hour block and fill out the sing-up form to make an appointment.
-You are also welcome to come into the Writing Center on a drop-in basis if no one else has reserved the hour.
+You are also welcome to come to the Writing Center on a drop-in basis if no one else has reserved the hour.

-Follow the instructions for phone support above, but on the sign-up form, indicate that the session will be via Skype.
-List both your Skype contact name and your phone number (in case of technical glitches).
-At the start of your session, contact the tutor via Skype.
-You’ll need to add “aune.tutors” as a contact, and the tutor will need to add your Skype name as a contact.
-It may take a little time at the start of the first Skype session to get the system working, so if you have technical difficulties, call the AUNE Writing Center at 603-283-2414.
+As with phone support above, make an appointment and select “via Skype” on the sign-up form.
+Please list both your Skype contact name and your phone number (in case of technical glitches).
+You’ll also need to add “AUNE.Tutors” as a contact in Skype, and the contact you at the start of the session.
+If you have technical difficulties, you can call the AUNE Writing Center at 603-283-2414.

-The VWC is offered through AU Seattle and is freely available to all Antioch University students.
+The VWC is freely available to all Antioch University students.
 You can use the VWC to submit your paper electronically and received written feedback from a tutor within 24-48 hours.
 To access the VWC, follow the steps below: